The first cinema on record was the Hippodrome on Midworth Street.

 The Grand Cinema on Leeming Street opened in 1905 as an upmarket venue for music lovers – it was renamed ABC in the sixties and is probably the one most are familiar with.

-It closed in November 1997, with the new multi-screen cinema opening n Nottingham Road a month later, which was renamed the Odeon in 2000.
+It closed in November 1997, with the new multi-screen cinema opening on Nottingham Road a month later, which was renamed the Odeon in 2000 and still stands today.

 Have a look through our gallery and see which you remember.